 Prospective Home (UK), EU and International students applying for full-time undergraduate study at Liverpool must apply through the Universities and Colleges Admissions Service (UCAS).

-15 January was the UCAS application deadline for the majority of courses, but applications after this date may be accepted if you are a UK or EU student wishing to apply for 2019 entry.
+15 January 2020 is the UCAS application deadline for the majority of courses, but applications after this date may be accepted if you are a UK or EU student wishing to apply for 2020 entry.
 Please note that places are subject to availability and not all courses accept late applications.
-The application deadline for any professional course in medicine, veterinary medicine/science and dentistry has now passed.
 Visit the UCAS website for further details.